Ray Ginger: Early life

-Ginger was born in Memphis, Tennessee, the fourth son and next-to-last child of an affluent Southern family that moved to Indiana (Debs' home state) while he was very young.
+Ginger was born in Memphis, Tennessee on October 16, 1924, the fourth son and next-to-last child of an affluent Southern family that moved to Indiana (Debs' home state) while he was very young.
 The family soon plunged into abject poverty with the Great Depression.
 After four years "squatting" in a series of unoccupied houses in Greencastle while their eldest son attended DePauw college, the Ginger family settled in Indianapolis, still in extremely difficult circumstances.
 These experiences deeply influenced Ray Ginger's political convictions and much of his historical work: in later life he frequently recounted his childhood humiliation when sent to collect the bag of flour that was the only form of public welfare available, and also the intense personal rage that dominated his youth.

 Education

 Despite his troubled childhood, and the resulting troubled personality, he was accepted to both Harvard College and the University of Chicago before his 17th birthday.
 He later joked that he chose Chicago in the belief that it would be easier to augment his scholarship with part-time employment "in a big city like Chicago than in a small town like Cambridge."
 He didn't think to look at a map, and wouldn't have dreamed of asking for advice.
 At Chicago he soon took a step towards fulfilling his supreme ambition at that time—to become a sportswriter—by landing a post as a copyboy at the Chicago Tribune—"the only time my father was ever really proud of me."
 As the United States entered World War II, most of the reporters became foreign correspondents, and Ginger was promoted to a writing job in the city room.

 His journalistic career was ended by the military draft, but the interruption to his academic education proved only temporary.
 Soon after basic training, Military Intelligence sent him to the University of Michigan for Japanese language training, where he met his first wife, later civil-liberties lawyer Ann Fagan Ginger.
+Married in 1944, they had two sons.
 Ginger was next a code-breaker near Washington—work for which an education in statistical analysis would have been more appropriate than linguistic studies.
 There, in the closing days of the war, he joined the Communist Party, thinking the revolution was just around the corner.